You might wonder what the data science industry will be like in 2021 and moving forward?

 Because when you try to master everything, you basically know nothing.

-So here are some broad areas in data science that you can choose to focus on:
+So here are 8 broad areas in data science that you can choose to focus on:

 - Natural Language Processing (NLP)